| A Conversation with Maggie Anton, author of RAV HISDA'S

 they called upon Jewish angels and often contained biblical

+verses.
 While insisting that sorcery was the province of women,

 the Talmud permitted all sorts of magical practices when